 - Avoid crowded areas when going out, for people over 60 years old and people with any underlying health problems.

 - Try to avoid close contact with people who display flu-like symptoms, including coughing and sneezing.

 - Get accurate information about COVID-19.
-Some good sources include the Pan American Health Organization and WHO websites.
+Some good sources include the Pan American Health Organization and

 The American Red Cross also advise against touching the mouth, nose, or eyes when out and about, before having a chance to wash the hands.